ExpressLRS/Docs/docs/quick-start/transmitters/betfpvlr3pro.md

 ![Setup-Banner](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/quick-start.png)

 !!! danger "Advisory"
-    If you are flashing/updating your TX module for the first time from the factory firmware, or from an older firmware, to ExpressLRS 3.x firmware, you will first need to flash it to version 2.5.1 then flash it with the [Repartitioner](https://github.com/ExpressLRS/repartitioner) binary [file](https://github.com/ExpressLRS/repartitioner/releases/download/1.0/repartitioner.bin) (right click, save as/save file as).
+    If you are flashing/updating your TX module via WiFi for the first time from the factory firmware, or from an older firmware, to ExpressLRS 3.x firmware you will first need to flash it to version 2.5.1 then flash it with the [Repartitioner](https://github.com/ExpressLRS/repartitioner) binary [file](https://github.com/ExpressLRS/repartitioner/releases/download/1.0/repartitioner.bin) (right click, save as/save file as).
 Should it complain about Target Mismatch, just click `Flash Anyway`.
 Only then you can flash to 3.x firmware following method 1 or 2 from the WiFi Flashing Guide below.

     Joshua Bardwell has a video about it [here](https://www.youtube.com/watch?v=2kcRi1cHejM).

+    Repartitioner is not needed if flashing via USB/UART.

 ## Flashing via EdgeTX Passthrough